-However, if the tax liability is already reduced to zero, the credit will not be added to the tax refund.
-The Child Tax Credit has a limit of $2000 per qualifying child, which is phased out based on the amount of tax owed and the taxpayer's modified adjusted gross income.
+However, if the tax liability is already reduced to zero, the Additional Child Tax Credit (ACTC) which is a refundable credit will not be added to the tax refund.
+The Child Tax Credit has a limit of $2,000 per qualifying child, which is phased out based on the amount of tax owed and the taxpayer's modified adjusted gross income.

 The main provisions of the Child Tax Credit are the following:

-To be eligible for the $2,000 Child Tax Credit, each qualifying child, age 16 or under, must have a valid Social Security Number, before the due date of the tax return (including any extensions).
-A child with an Individual Taxpayer Identification Number (ITIN) or an Adoption Taxpayer Identification Number (ATIN) does not qualify for this portion of the Child Tax Credit.
+- To be eligible, each qualifying child must have a valid Social Security Number before the due date of the tax return (including extension).
+A child with an Individual Taxpayer Identification Number (ITIN) or an Adoption Taxpayer Identification Number (ATIN) does not qualify.

-NOTE: This is a guide on how the Child Tax Credit is calculated in the TaxSlayer Pro program.
-This is not intended as tax advice.
+Note: This is a brief guide the Child Tax Credit.
+It is not intended as tax advice.

 Publication 972, Child Tax Credit

 Instructions for Form 8812, Additional Child Tax Credit